x

 What does it measure and why is it important?

-You can use a multimeter to measure your solar panel’s output of open circuit voltage (Voc) and short circuit current (Isc).
+You can use a multimeter to measure your solar panel’s output of open circuit voltage (Voc) and short-circuit current (Isc).

 It’s important to check your Voc because it tells you how many solar panels you can connect to your inverter without damaging it.

-Your Isc, on the other hand, is somewhat the opposite.
+Your ISC, on the other hand, is somewhat the opposite.
 It tells you the maximum current your module can handle when paired with your inverter.
 Knowing this allows you to integrate fuses or circuit breakers where necessary to protect your system.

 How to test solar panels with a multimeter